presents

 - carrying angle;

-- if flexion contracture is present, 2 AP views should be taken, one perpendicular to the forearm and one perpendicular to the humerus;
+- if flexion contracture is present, 2 AP views should be taken, one perpendicular to the forearm and one perpendicular to humerus;

 - technique: AP